4 — The Strategies

 Programming Task Fundamentals I and II teach to abstract after you have seen several similar pieces of code.
 Here you can see ahead of time that the playing mechanics remains the same while the decision-making process changes.
 It is therefore appropriate to abstract immediately.
 An AI player needs a strategy for playing turns.
 Indeed, an ambitious participant in a Bazaar game may wish to experiment with more than one strategy.
 So a player component should handle the mechanics of playing and should abstract over a strategy component.

-To simplify the task a bit, we whimsically decide that players request a pebble from the bank only if they cannot perform any exchanges.
+To simplify the task a bit, we whimsically decide that players request a pebble from the bank only if they cannot perform any exchanges and the bank contains some pebbles.

 Implementing these maximization goals requires searches of trees of potential candidates.
 While the search for a maximizing sequence of card purchases is naturally limited by the number of available cards, the search for a maximum-enabling exchange strategy comes without such natural limit.
 For now we impose an artificial limit of 4.